-In 2021, the Foundation for Science and Technology (FCT), through the FCCN Unit, once again distinguished innovative research work on the information preserved by Arquivo.pt, with a total of 15,000€ in prizes.
-Three works were distinguished for the way they use the historical information preserved by this service.
-Learn more about each of the projects.
+In 2021, the Foundation for Science and Technology (FCT), through the FCCN Unit, once again distinguished innovative research on the information preserved by Arquivo.pt, with a total of €15,000 in prizes.
+Three projects were honored for the way they use the historical information preserved by this service.
+Find out more about each of the projects.

 The winners of the 4th edition